JoshSinyor/JoshSinyor.github.io/_posts/2021-08-12-mapping-keyboards-to-osx-part-one.md

 Many people new to programming - including me - learn their lessons on a Mac.
 MacBooks, with their uniform hardware and UNIX-based operating system, are beloved by coding schools.
 That said, there's no two ways about it: Apple's keyboards are not the choice of champions.
 In addition to being costly (even the most basic Magic Keyboard is £99; the full-fat version is an eye-watering £179), like most OEMs Apple's 'boards use membrane switches, giving a mushy press and return.
 Modern typists after a definitive click, or a particularly obnoxious typewriter-like rattle, have returned to the noisy embrace of the mechanical keyboard.

-Maybe you want to use a mechanical keyboard to annoy the neighbours, maybe you want to use some familiar Windows shortcuts, maybe you just don't want to shell out for Apple's seal of approval; either way, you want to use something outside Apple's playground.
+Maybe you want to use a mechanical keyboard to annoy the neighbours, maybe you want to use some familiar Windows shortcuts, maybe you just don't want to shell out for Apple's seal of approval; either way, you want to use something outside Tim Cook's playground.
 As you've already discovered this isn't as simple as it should be, but you can be reassured that it's not impossible either.

 ---